*Chloe is home in Canada with her wonderful family ❤

 *Chloe is a very smart little girl who loves to learn.
 She uses a guide cane to navigate her surroundings and is learning to read Braille.
 She can read short words.
-She attends an on-site school started by foster mom Nikki, called Anjali School for the Blind (ASB – click link to be redirected), which you can learn more about as well as support financially by clicking the provided link.
+She attends an on-site school started by former foster mom Nikki, called Anjali School for the Blind (ASB – click link to be redirected), which you can learn more about as well as support financially by clicking the provided link.
 She speaks in full English sentences and her native language, Telugu. *Chloe has come so, so far in the past few years!
-Let’s help find her a family ❤

-Nikki and Tori have been waiting more than a year for two little girls who were living in a government orphanage.
-Like Anjali, they were both born blind (both have anopthalmia, or absence of eyes). *Charlotte is 1 and *Chloe is 3!
+Nikki and Tori have been waiting more than a year to bring home two little girls who were living in a government orphanage.
+Like Anjali, they were both born blind (both have anophthalmia, or absence of eyes). *Charlotte is 1 and *Chloe is 3!
 Actually, back when they lived in their previous home, Nikki was told that one girl was the other.
 When it was discovered they were indeed two different girls, Nikki and Tori couldn’t say no. It just felt right that both girls would come home to them.
 Now, after an agonising wait, they have arrived!

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include child sponsorship at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and the city in which they live (Ongole or Hyderabad).

 You can sponsor any child who needs additional funding at SCH by using the resources found here.
 Use these resources to get involved in other ways, such as becoming an advocate or volunteering.
-You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or an educational sponsor and donate toward a specific on-site school; or, sponsor a birthday party!
-Also, here is the link to SCH’s general fund.
-In addition, you can give a one-time donation to any home by visiting each home’s landing page on SCH’s official website, under the heading “Meet Our Kids”!
+You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or an educational sponsor and donate toward a specific on-site school!
+Also, Here is the link to SCH’s general fund.
+You can give a one-time donation to any home by visiting each home’s landing page on SCH’s official website, under the heading “Meet Our Kids”!
 Learn about other ways to give charitably to SCH here, and check back often for additional opportunities.